KnugiHK/CSharp-to-Programming/README.md

    * Curriculum: UI design; Introduce to data type; Selection statement; Event; Subroutine; Attribute .

 # Work together
-If you want to help me to improve the quality of this project, you can submit an issue.
+If you want to help us to improve the quality of this project, you can submit an issue.

-If you want to collaborate with me, feel free to Fork this project and open a pull request.
+If you want to collaborate with us, feel free to Fork this project and open a pull request.

 ### What you can do?
 * For Issue